-French men's shoes, 1690–1700, embroidered silk and leather, from the collection of the Costume Institute.
+French men's shoes, 1690–1700, embroidered silk and leather, from the collection of the Costume Institute at the Met.

 Here are some museums who have their collections online that I have found helpful!
 There are definitely museums missing from this list, either because they don't have a big online collection, or because I forgot.
 Feel free to send any I have missed if it's the latter.
 I tried to mention what each collection is most useful for, but it ended up mostly just being stats on how many items each place has.
 Enjoy!